10 Days Jewish Tour – Morocco Jewish Heritage Tour in 2023

 Day 1: Casablanca Arrival, Jewish Heritage Site seeing Tour & Guided City Visit

-Day 2: Casablanca Jewish Heritage Siteseeing Tour, then Take the road to Rabat
+Day 2: Casablanca Jewish Heritage Sightseeing Tour, then Take the road to Rabat

 Visit the Museum of Moroccan Judaism in Casablanca.
 The Jewish Museum in Casablanca covers an area of 700 square meters and is the first of its kind in the Arab world.
 The Museum of Moroccan Judaism of Casablanca is a museum of history and ethnography, created by the Jewish Community of Casablanca in 1997 with the support of the Foundation of Jewish-Moroccan Cultural Heritage.

-The Jewish Museum in Casablanca is tucked into a residential neighbourhood and holds a treasure trove with it being the Arab region’s only Jewish Museum.
+The Jewish Museum in Casablanca is tucked into a residential neighborhood and holds a treasure trove with it being the Arab region’s only Jewish Museum.
 It uses world-class standards of conservation for its national and international collections.
-The Museum of Moroccan Judaism presents religious, ethnographic and artistic objects that demonstrate the history, religion, traditions and daily life of Jews in the context of Moroccan civilization.
+The Museum of Moroccan Judaism presents religious, ethnographic, and artistic objects that demonstrate the history, religion, traditions, and daily life of Jews in the context of Moroccan civilization.

 Day 3: Rabat Guided Historical Tour & City Visit en route to Fes